GuruMaps/AndroidManual/02-features.md

 #### Email

-If you have a KML/KMZ/GPX file that someone shared with you via email, you can view it in the Galileo app:
+If you have a KML/KMZ/GPX file that someone shared with you via email, you can view it in the Guru Maps app:

 * Open the message containing the KML/KMZ/GPX file as an attachment.
 * Tap and hold the attached KML/KMZ/GPX file name until a menu comes up.
-* Choose the "Open with Galileo" option to initiate the file import process.
+* Choose the "Open with Guru Maps" option to initiate the file import process.

 <img src="/assets/import_1.png" width="375" height="479" />

 #### File Manager/Dropbox

-If you saved KML/KMZ/GPX file on your device storage or inserted SD Card with some KML/KMZ/GPX files, you can add it to your Collections in Galileo by clicking on them from any of installed file managers on your device.
+If you saved KML/KMZ/GPX file on your device storage or inserted SD Card with some KML/KMZ/GPX files, you can add it to your Collections in Guru Maps by clicking on them from any of installed file managers on your device.

 #### URL
 In case you have a web link to the KML/KMZ/GPX file:

 * Tap the link to open it in your browser.
-* Select "Galileo" option to initiate the import process.
+* Select "Guru Maps" option to initiate the import process.

 <img src="/assets/import_2.png" width="374" height="298" />